roo-karki/Car-Price-Prediction-using-Machine-Learning-Algorithm/README.md

 Data has been split into two groups and provided in the module:
  training set
  test set
-The training set is used to build your machine-learning model.
+The training set is used to build our machine-learning model.
 For the training set, we provide the price of a car (also known as the variable Price) for each participant.

-The test set should be used to see how well your model performs on unseen data.
-For the test set, it is your job to predict the price of the car (Price) for each participant.
+The test set should be used to see how well our model performs on unseen data.
+For the test set, it is our job to predict the price of the car (Price) for each participant.